davidhowland/wickedcoolwords/_posts/2012-11-20-chatoyant.md

 - noun
 ---

 Adjective.
-Having a certain optical reflectance effect, which van be likened to the sheen of a spool of silk.
+Having a certain optical reflectance effect, which can be likened to the sheen of a spool of silk.

 Noun.
 A hard stone, such as the cat's-eye, which presents on a polished surface, and in the interior, an undulating or wavy light.